Clean up Office and Outlook registry settings

 5. Search for the Version entry here (type REG_SZ).

-6. Check if the value matches the version of Outlook that is currently being used.
+6. Check if the value matches the version of Outlook currently in use.
 Consult the table above.

-8. Delete the paths to versions of Outlook that are not installed.
+8. Delete the paths for versions of Outlook that are not installed.
 Consult the table above.

-Do not delete the entry for the version of Outlook that you have installed.
+Do not delete the entry for the version of Outlook you have installed.

-The remains of the old installation of Outlook have been successfully removed.
+Remains of the old Outlook installation have been successfully removed.
 Restart Outlook and verify if this solution worked.